Free ArtNet Monitor

 Network

 The default ArtNet port 6454 is selected by default.
-You can change it to any port you want in case you're using a custom ArtNet installation.
+You can change it to any port you want in case you’re using a custom ArtNet installation.
 The network adapter (or network card) box lets you select the adapter you want to use if you have multiple.
-For example, most laptops have a wireless and a LAN network adapters.
+For example, most laptops have a wireless and a LAN network adapter.

 Network configuration.
 Default ArtNet port 6454.

-Setting Fixed IP
+Setting a Fixed IP

-To configure your computer to use a fixed IP address under Windows, from the control panel, select the Network Connections item, then right-click on the desired network adapter and click on Properties.
-You'll see the Connection Properties window, as shown by the first image at the right.
-You can now select the Internet Protocol Version 4 (TCP/IPv4) item and click properties.
-You will now be able to select the Use the following IP address option, and enter the address you want (for example, 2.0.0.10 or 192.168.1.101).
+To configure your computer to use a fixed IP address under Windows, open the Control Panel and select Network Connections, then right-click on the desired network adapter and click Properties.
+Select Internet Protocol Version 4 (TCP/IPv4) and click Properties.
+You can then choose “Use the following IP address” and enter the address you want (for example, 2.0.0.10 or 192.168.1.101).

 Windows Connection Properties Internet Protocol Version 4 (TCP/IPv4) Properties